 Rule 7: 180 Day Purchase Window

-To qualify under a 1031 exchange it’s necessary that the replacement property be received and the exchange completed no later than 180 days after the sale of the exchanged property OR the due date of the income tax return (with extensions) for the tax year in which the relinquished property was sold, whichever is earlier.
+It’s necessary that the replacement property is received and the exchange completed no later than 180 days after the sale of the exchanged property OR the due date of the income tax return (with extensions) for the tax year in which the relinquished property was sold, whichever is earlier.

 This means that if you were to sell your replacement property, even at a deficit, you would still be accountable for the capital gains on the initial property.
 In other words, if you want to maximize the benefits of your exchange, it’s important that you choose your replacement property (or properties) wisely, investing in a market that has good potential for growth in the future.

 “We had a house in San Francisco.
 It was a rental property, and we knew we wanted to sell it.
 But if we did sell it, we would have to pay a pretty hefty capital gains tax.
 So, we knew we had to do a 1031 exchange.
 Do you have any idea how many rules there are?
 It’s insane.
 We were looking at making about $1.5 million, but there was no way we could buy “like-kind property” in the Bay area, and actually make a profit.
 That’s when we heard Kathy Fettke on the radio, and what she was saying sounded too good to be true.
 It really did.